 A student who wishes to attend a class but who does not wish to receive a grade of credit for the course may register as an auditor.
 A student must declare the auditor status in a course by the "Last Day to Add Classes."
 This date is announced in the Schedule of Classes.
-The degree of class participation acceptable or required shall be determined between the student and instructor and listed on the audit form which is available in the Office of the Registrar.
+The degree of class participation acceptable or required shall be determined between the student and instructor and listed on the audit form, available on the Inside Heidelberg Registrar website.
 The completed audit form will remain on file in the Office of the Registrar.
-The class audited shall be noted on the transcript, and the instructor will award the grade of "AU" if students fulfill the performance requirements outlined on the audit form and the grade of "U" if students fail to meet these requirements.
+The class audited shall be noted on the transcript, and the instructor will award the grade of "AU", if students fulfill the performance requirements outlined on the audit form, and the grade of "U", if students fail to meet these requirements.
 Students will not be eligible for "Credit by Examination" after having taken a class for audit credit.
 An audited course may not be used toward degree requirements.